v0d1ch/serviette/serviette-0.1.0.4/README.md

-# SERVIETTE - SQL JSON API
+# SERVIETTE - JSON to SQL
   Library for generating SQL queries from JSON.
   Send the json in the expected format and receive raw sql string.
 ### Why ?